gbroxey/blog/wip5.md

 ```

 It takes about 0.03 seconds for $n = 10^{18}$, compared to the 1 second the easy algorithm gives.
-Converted to Int128, it uses about a half a second for the same limit due to the overhead.
+Written using a library with Int128, it uses about a half a second for the same limit due to the overhead.
 Once we are able to plug in larger $n$, though, this algorithm does much better.
 It takes about 38 sec to compute the number of points $x^2 + y^2 \leq 10^{24}$.